Adrianlov/Portfolio/README.md

 # Technologies Used
 ___

-Balsamiq
+Lucid
-I've used Balsamiq to create wireframes of my website before building the actual site.
+I've used Lucid to create wireframes of my website before building the actual site.
 HTML5
 The project uses HTML5 to create the basic elements and content of my website.
 CSS3
 The project uses CSS3 to add custom styles to the elements and content of my website.
-Bootstrap v4.3
-The project uses Bootstrap v4.3 to add a responsive grid system, prebuilt components, plugins built on jQuery, and Bootstrap styles to my website, before adding my custom styles. jQuery
-The project uses jQuery to simplify DOM manipulation.
-This is the standard jQuery that is built with Bootstrap components.
 JavaScript
-The project uses JavaScript from Bootstrap which is required to add functionality to some of Bootstrap's components.
+The project uses JavaScript  to add functionality to the navigation menu in mobile view.
 Google Fonts
-The project uses Google Fonts to style the text and suit the style of the band.
+The project uses Google Fonts to style the text.
-Font Awesome
-The project uses Font Awesome for the social media links and the hamburger button on my website.
-Cloud9
-I've used Cloud9 as the development environment to write the code for my website.
-Git
-I've used Git as a version control system to regularly add and commit changes made to project in Cloud9, before pushing them to GitHub.
 GitHub
-I've used GitHub as a remote repository to push and store the committed changes to my project from Git.
+I've used GitHub as a remote repository to push and store the committed changes to my project .
 I've also used GitHub pages to deploy my website in a live environment.

 # HTML and CSS Validation